Upcoming Events and meetings

 CALL FOR POSTER PRESENTATION SUBMISSION

 We invite submissions of posters by PhD students and Post-Docs on areas of emerging research relevant to complement.
 We particularly would like Principal Investigators to encourage their students and post-docs to present posters, as it affords an excellent opportunity for initiating & furthering collaborations, and for your team to discuss their work with others in the field.
 Poster abstracts will be assessed by the organising committee, and those scoring highest will be invited for oral presentation during the training day.
 There will be prizes for best poster and oral presentation.
-A travel award for best oral presentation is sponsored by .
+A sponsor of best oral presentation award is .